We have two different reference systems for spatial memory

 Roughly, we can say in experiences where we’re tracking objects relative to ourselves, we understand that experience as a tabletop.
 In experience where we are tracking objects relative to other objects, we understand that experience as a landscape.
 Reference systems are intrinsic to an experience and in the physical world, do not change.

-In the digital world, it’s very easy for intrinsic cues, extrinsic cues, and egocentric cues 1 I have a note that experiences that can be assigned an easy “top” are likelier to be understood as a tabletop, but have lost track of where it came from.
+In the digital world, it’s very easy for intrinsic cues, extrinsic cues, and egocentric cues1 1 I have a note that experiences that can be assigned an easy “top” are likelier to be understood as a tabletop, but have lost track of where it came from.
 There are likely to be lots of other egocentric clues. to change or conflict, causing us to switch the reference system that we’re using and become confused.
 Many difficult experiences are difficult because of poor use of scale.
 It seems to be more common to try to use metaphors of tabletops for landscape experiences than the other way around, but neither can work.

 Whether we perceive an experience as a tabletop or a landscape profoundly affects how our brains make sense of it.